RedHatGov/devsecops-workshop-code/README.md

 ### Access the workshop services if you deployed the cluster from this repo

 1. Access the cluster via cli or web console.
 If this repo deployed your cluster, the `oc` client is downloaded into `tmp`, in a directory named after the cluster, and `prep.sh` can put that into your path.
 The web console should be available at `https://console.apps.{{ cluster_name }}.{{ openshift_base_domain }}` (if you left the adjust_console variable alone).
-If you have recently deployed a cluster, you can update kubeconfig paths and $PATH for running binaries with the following:
+If you have recently deployed a cluster, you can update kubeconfig paths and $PATH for running the downloaded binaries with the following:

    ```shell
    . prep.sh